 How to select the right people for your development team?

-Here are a few factors you should consider when you’re building a development team for your project:
+Here are a few factors you should consider when building a team for your project.

 - Communication — Effective communication is essential to the success of any software project.
 It doesn't matter how skilled a team member is.
 They will only deliver the results you want if they're able to communicate efficiently with other team members.
 That's why you need to make sure that the person you hire has solid communication skills and experience in teamwork.
 A friendly working environment and good communication ensure high team productivity.